 Before switching to Linux, check whether your favorite multiplayer games will work.

-Pretty much any single-player game you can think of will run on Linux these days.
-However, games with kernel-level anti-cheat systems like Vanguard, certain implementations of Easy Anti-Cheat, and similar technologies do not work on Linux.
+However, games with kernel-level anti-cheat systems remain problematic.
+Vanguard, certain implementations of Easy Anti-Cheat, and similar technologies simply do not work on Linux.

-Games that work:
+Games that generally work:

 - All Valve multiplayer games (native Linux builds)